Website Manager

 GG-10 Players & Substitutions: BNBA will attempt to assign no more than 14 players to each team and no less than 12 players, however, BNBA does reserve the right to balance rosters when deemed necessary.
 Registrants may request to play with a particular Coach or player or play with other kids from the same school.
 BNBA will make every effort to honor all request regarding player assignment.
 At times when coaches are not available to create more teams, players without a team will be assigned to teams with less than 14 players.
 This may still cause some, if not all teams, to carry upwards of 16 players.
 Unlimited substitution is permitted except for the pitcher who cannot be re-entered as a pitcher in the same game.

 GG-11 Forfeits, 10 Run Rule, Complete Game: A team failing to field 8 players within 15 minutes after the scheduled start of the game shall forfeit.
 An out must be placed anywhere in the batting order when a team plays with 8 players and remain in the same spot of the lineup throughout the game.
 The opposing team may offer the team short a player one of their teammates so the team short a player does not have to take an out.
 For Rookie and Prospect divisions the 10-run rule applies when the home team is ahead by 10 runs after 3 ½ innings.
 For Minor and Major divisions, the 10-run rule applies when the home team is ahead by 10 runs after 4 ½ innings.
 A complete game in Rookie and Prospect will be 4 innings.
 A complete game in Minor and Major will be 5 innings, or when time runs out.
+A new

 GG-12 Player Pool: The BNBA has established a PLAYER POOL for the ROOKIE, PROSPECT, MINOR, and MAJOR divisions.
 Parents can submit their players name to the player pool by April 15.
 BNBA will compile a list of players that Coaches can contact and ask to play on a given night for their team when they are short on players.
 Pool players CANNOT pitch for the team that is borrowing them.
 The pool player will wear their regular team uniform and bat at the bottom of the batting order.
 Coaches can only ask a player to substitute for their team for one game at a time.
 Pool players CANNOT skip their regular scheduled team games to substitute for another team.